Seen here (from left to right): Tish Jones and Desi Jisa Mokonin.

 This year each event charity has also been allocated x100 entries which will be available at R500 each.
 When entering online, runners can choose this specific entry option.
 The proceeds will go directly to the selected charity.

-LIVE STREAMING: The FNB Cape Town 12 ONERUN will be live streamed on:
+LIVE STREAMING: The ABSA Cape Town 12 ONERUN will be live streamed on: